Nico-Curti/PhDthesis/docs/md/Appendix/FiloBlu/Service.md

 The whole set of tasks are piloted by a master thread given by the service itself.
 In this way the service is computational efficient and moreover it does not weight on the computer performances.
 We have to take in mind that the computer which host the service has to be effected by the daemon process as less as possible either in memory either on computational efficiency.
-The last step is the synchronization of the previous tasks with appropriated clock frequencies.
+The last step is the synchronization of the previous tasks with appropriate clock frequencies.

 Let's start from the data reading function.
 Since our data are assumed to be stored into a database, this function has to perform a simple query and extract the latest data inserted.
 Obviously the efficiency of the step is based on the efficiency of the chosen query.
 The data extracted are saved in a common container shared between the list of threads and thus it belongs to the master.
-The choice of an appropriated container is a second point to carefully take in mind.
+The choice of an appropriate container is a second point to carefully take in mind.
 This container should be light an thread-safe to avoid thread concurrency.
 While the second request is implementation dependent, the first one can be faced on using a `FIFO` container [^1].
 In this way we can ensure that the application will save a fixed amount of data and it will not occupy large portion of memory (RAM).